scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 ## MiMa - Checking binary compatibility against previous library versions

 The [Migration Manager for Scala](https://github.com/typesafehub/migration-manager) (MiMa) is a tool for diagnosing binary incompatibilities between different library versions.
 It works by comparing the class files of two provided JARs and report any binary incompatibilities found.
+Both backwards and forwards binary incompatibility can be detected by swapping input order of the JARs.

 By incorporating [MiMa SBT plugin](https://github.com/typesafehub/migration-manager/wiki/Sbt-plugin) into your SBT build, you can easily check whether you have accidentally introduced binary incompatible changes.
 Detailed instruction on how to use the SBT plugin can be found in the link.

-We strongly encourage every library author to incorporate MiMa into their library release workflow.
+We strongly encourage every library author to incorporate MiMa into their continuous integration and release workflow.

+Detecting backwards source compatibility is difficult with Scala due to language features like implicit and named parameters.
+The best approximation to checking backwards source compatibility is running both forwards and backwards binary compatibility check, as this can detect most cases of source-incompatible changes.
+For example, adding/removing public class members is a source incompatible change, and will be caught through forward + backward binary compatibility check.

 ## Evolving code without breaking binary compatibility

-Binary compatibility breakages can often be avoided through careful use of certain Scala features as well as some techniques you can apply when modifying code.
+Binary compatibility breakages can often be avoided through the careful use of certain Scala features as well as some techniques you can apply when modifying code.

-Some language features may break binary compatibility:
+For example, the use of these language features are a common source of binary compatibility breakages in library releases:

 * Default parameter values for methods or classes
 * Case classes
-* Default methods on traits (doesn't cause breakages since 2.12)

-Techniques you can use to avoid breaking binary compatibility:

-* Annotate public method's return type explicitly
-* Mark methods as package private when you want to remove a method or modify its signature
-* Don't turn on inlining for methods from dependencies

-For brevity of this guide, detailed explanation and runnable code examples can be found in [Binary Compatibility Code Examples & Explanation](https://github.com/jatcwang/binary-compatibility-guide).
+You can find detailed explanations, runnable examples and tips to maintain binary compatibility in [Binary Compatibility Code Examples & Explanation](https://github.com/jatcwang/binary-compatibility-guide).

 Again, we recommend using MiMa to double check that you have not broken binary compatibility after making changes.